Maitland overpass marks the old town of Mayo

 Other Mayo/Woodbridge landowners, Legh.
 O. Garrett and Hardy G. Garrett, were also on the executive board.
 Prominent investors from around Orlando joined as stockholders, including William A. White, Thomas J. Shine, John W. Weeks, Colonel R. H. C Drury-Lowe, William I McKee (Orlando), D. C. McCall (Apopka), and George Frost (Altamonte Springs).

-Work began immediately and within months, they completed five miles of track that connected Mayo with Forest City.
+Work began immediately, and within months, they completed five miles of track connecting Mayo with Forest City.
 The narrow gauge line operated daily service with its stock of one locomotive, two passenger cars, one combo car, three platform cars, two box cars, and one observation car.

-However, they had run out of money by 1887, and the line operated with only two stops.
+However, by 1887, they had run out of money, and the line operated with only two stops.
 It connected with the South Florida Railroad at Mayo/Woodbridge and the Orange Belt Railroad in Forest City, but that served little value since those lines already connected in Sanford.

 Prentiss announced the sale of the Apopka & Atlantic to the Alabama, Florida & Atlantic Railroad in July 1887.
 The larger company, led by wealthy railroad man John W. Brenson, had ambitious plans to extend a line from Miami to Montgomery, Alabama.

 At the time, this was considered a massive deal, and folks in Orlando were jealous of Mayo/Woodbridge for securing a stop on this line.
-The following year, they constructed 15 miles of track between Eustis and Wekiva Springs.
+They constructed 15 miles of track between Eustis and Wekiva Springs the following year.
 But they didn’t get any further.
 They never closed the gap to Forest City, much less to Alabama or the Atlantic Ocean.

 Bronson sold the line in 1889 to an English company.
 Despite an 1890 re-plat filed in Orange County showing the railroad continuing past the South Florida Railroad to the east, the expansion does not appear to have materialized.
 It was shut down by 1894.